InfinityVM/InfinityVM/test-load/FLAMEGRAPH.md

 coproc-node process ID: <PID>
 ```

-3. Start the load tests to generate realistic load
+3. Start the load tests to generate realistic load.

-To keep the data focused on job execution, we opt out of polling for job result.
+To keep the data focused on job execution, we opt out of polling for job result and just run the scenario `loadtestsubmitjob`.

 ```sh
 export WAIT_UNTIL_JOB_COMPLETED=false